 Warren Buffett’s definition of “what is value investing” is the purchasing a stock for less than its calculated value.

-2) A stock has an intrinsic value.
-A stock’s intrinsic value is derived from the economic value of the underlying business.
+You may derive a stock’s intrinsic value from the economic value of the underlying business.

 “Imagine that in some private business you own a small share that cost you $1,000.
 One of your partners, named Mr. Market, is very obliging indeed.
 Every day he tells you what he thinks your interest is worth and furthermore offers either to buy you out or sell you an additional interest on that basis.
 Sometimes his idea of value appears plausible and justified by business developments and prospects as you know them.
 Often, on the other hand, Mr. Market lets his enthusiasm or his fears run away with him, and the value he proposes seems to you a little short of silly.”

-4) Investing is most intelligent when it is most businesslike.
+Investing is most intelligent when it is most businesslike.
 This is a quote from Benjamin Graham’s “The Intelligent Investor”.
 Warren Buffett believes it is the single most important investing lesson he was ever taught.
 Investors ought to treat investing with the seriousness and studiousness they treat their chosen profession.
-An investor should treat the shares he buys and sells as a shopkeeper would treat the merchandise he deals in.
-He must not make commitments where his knowledge of the “merchandise” is inadequate.
-Furthermore, he must not engage in any investment operation unless “a reliable calculation shows that it has a fair chance to yield a reasonable profit”.

-5) A true investment requires a margin of safety.
+A true investment requires a margin of safety.
 A margin of safety may be provided by a firm’s working capital position, past earnings performance, land assets, economic goodwill, or (most commonly) a combination of some or all of the above.
-The margin of safety is manifested in the difference between the quoted price and the intrinsic value of the business.
+The margin of safety is manifested in the difference between the quoted price and the intrinsic value.
 It absorbs all the damage caused by the investor’s inevitable miscalculations.
-For this reason, the margin of safety must be as wide as we humans are stupid (which is to say it ought to be a veritable chasm).
-Buying dollar bills for ninety-five cents only works if you know what you’re doing; buying dollar bills for forty-five cents is likely to prove profitable even for mere mortals like us.
+This margin of safety must be as wide as possible, say at least a 25% off the market price.

 What Value Investing Is Not